Article Translations: (Spanish)

 Shin splints are pain on the inner part of the shinbone.
 They're usually brought on by running or another high-impact activity.

-Shin splints get better with rest and do not cause lasting problems.
+Shin splints, also called medial tibial stress syndrome (MTSS), get better with rest and don’t cause lasting problems.

 What Are the Signs & Symptoms of Shin Splints?

-People with shin splints have pain along the inner edge of the shinbone.
-The pain is usually during or right after activity.
+People with shin splints have pain along the inner edge of the shinbone, also known as the tibia.
+The pain usually happens during activity and may last for a while afterward.

 Shin splints also can lead to swelling and tenderness of the shinbone.